dngulin/ksi/Documentation~/api/T.DynSizedAttribute.g.md

 # DynSizedAttribute

-Attribute to indicate a [ExplicitCopy] type that contains a dynamically sized buffer.
+Attribute to indicate an [ExplicitCopy](T.ExplicitCopyAttribute.g.md) type that contains a dynamically sized buffer.
-Should be added to a struct that contains fields of the [DynSized] type.
+Should be added to a struct that contains fields of the `DynSized` type.
 Enables reference lifetime and aliasing diagnostics.

 ```csharp